WAFAC is about serving Women Veterans, their spouses and families and so on!

 Many of us walk away from the Military and assume new roles and titles.
 The fact that we were once Soldiers, Airmen, Marines, and Sailors (or Guardsmen) long before we were titled as Mom, Wife, Aunt, Teacher, or whatever our new Career or role is in our “life after the Military” is often a second memory.

-As many of us assume these new roles, we often leave that familiar bond we had while in uniform.
+As many of us assume these new roles, we often leave that familiar bond we had while in uniform, behind.

 That family feeling and knowing someone, anyone, had your back no matter the situation is missed.